mvdan/pastecat/README.md

 A pastebin service is, by definition, aimed at plaintext only.
 All content is served in "text/plain; charset=utf-8".

+##### Shiny web interface

+You can build one on top of pastecat, using it as the backend.
+The builtin web interface is only a fallback for those cases where using the command line interface is not an option.

 ##### HTTPS

 Even though security could be accomplished over plain HTTP by using tools like